demipixel/dutie/README.md

 // Or it needs the highest priority in the list at the end of a task.
 ```

-# Example CallTask
+# Example CallTask and RunTask
-Go to the file callback_example.js for a simple usage of CallTask.
-CallTask can use almost all of the above example.
+See the examples folder for some basic uses of these.
+Both can use most of the functionality as the task example.

 # Example Shortcuts
 ```js